Seasons, Scheduling, Holidays, Subs & Forfeits

 To assist you in your quest for subs, we have the following resources available:

 • All sports: We have a page on Facebook called MSSC Subs.
 You can join this as a captain or other player looking for subs for your team, or as someone who wants to sub for other teams.
-Rules are pinned in the first post on this page and it can be used for any sport
+Rules are pinned in the first post on this page

 • You may find other pages on Facebook for different sports; the pages listed above are the ones we've discovered thus far